Free and open to the public 5-8 p.m.

 In addition to the programs offered to students through The Arts Council, Tuscaloosa, Northport, and The University of Alabama also have a wealth of information, activities, and services to offer local teachers in their quest for a well-rounded arts experience for their students.
 Opportunities range from museum tours and presentations to rehearsals and concerts, giving the younger audience a preview of the arts opportunities available to them in Tuscaloosa and West Alabama.

-CHOM offers a wide variety of educational opportunities and programs for area students, preschool-6th grade.
-The programs and resources expand the school curriculum and enrich the students' cultural and social education.
-Each visit is unique and participatory, and with teacher input, the museum staff will gear the visit toward class objectives and student interest.
-Admission charged; Reservations are required.
-For information and to receive a free School Visits brochure, call CHOM at (205) 349-4235.
-Visit website ›
+CHOM offers a wide variety of educational opportunities and programs for students, preschool-6th grade.
+Resources expand the school curriculum and enrich cultural and social education.
+Each visit is unique and participatory, and with teacher input, the museum staff will gear the visit toward class objectives.
+Admission charged.
+Reservations are required.
+Call CHOM at 349-4235 for information.
+Visit the website here.